 NICS Appellate Opinions

 NICS' appellate judges have outstanding credentials.
 Over half of NICS' appellate judges are Native American.
-Over ninety percent are law-trained, including graduates of law schools such as Columbia, Michigan, Cornell, NYU, Boalt Hall, Seattle University, and the University of Washington.
+Over ninety percent are law-trained, including graduates of law schools such as Columbia, Michigan, Cornell, NYU, Seattle University, and the University of Washington.
 Several of NICS' appellate judges are full-time law professors, nearly a quarter have at least part-time law school teaching experience, and several more have taught law-related courses at the undergraduate level.
 Over ninety percent are a member of at least one state bar association, and many are licensed to practice in multiple state and tribal courts.
-Most of NICS' appellate judges have served as trial and/or appellate judges at multiple tribes, and several NICS judges have served as Chief Judge for at least one tribe.
+Most of NICS' appellate judges have served as trial and/or appellate judges at multiple tribes and several have served as a chief judge for at least one tribe.

 Edmonds-Kingston Washington State Ferry.